 Insulin is liquid.
 It can freeze.
 Make sure not to leave insulin in your car.
 When you are outside, keep it close to your body.
-This also means that if you are pumping, make sure to tuck your pump close to your body to keep things running properly.
+This also means that if you are using an insulin pump, make sure to tuck your pump close to your body to keep things running properly.

 If you think your insulin has been frozen, throw it out!
 Don’t take any chances.
 It will not work as efficiently once the proteins have been frozen.

 That means keeping your diabetes devices warm as well!
 I just told you to keep the insulin in your pump warm, but did you also know that your pump (like your phone) also needs to stay warm?
 Keep your pump and CGM under your winter clothing and as close to your body as you can.

 If you are using a tSlim pump, watch for the low-temperature warning on the pump.
 This will tell you that your pump is not functioning as it should because of the cold.

 Check your blood glucose level.